Cygraph/MinMax/README.md

 - **infix**
 - **unfix**

 Further the instance has setter/getter methods on properties.
 In general they reflect the event object properties (listed above).
+Plus some more.

 ### Setter/Getter